Build log: Digi stilts

 This describes my build of digitigrade (digilegs) stilts for my Kerapac costume and future costumes.
 Check out my feed on my social media pages to see them in motion!

 They’ve gotten a couple QoL updates based on my first experiences, they’re either noted throughout the document, and again described at the end.
+Read through the entire thing if you want to do your own, because some are quite necessary.

 For these stilts I used the following tools: